 The plan is led by our Director of Public Health and has been developed and agreed by public health protection experts from the NHS, Public Health England, the community and voluntary sector and other local government colleagues.

 "In the last few days we have been given access to more data about the numbers of confirmed cases of coronavirus in Derbyshire.

 "Previously, we received figures on NHS testing, called Pillar 1.

 "Now, directors of public health are able to access the government's new test and trace figures, called Pillar 2.

 "Public Health England will also be adding these Pillar 2 figures to its national database so the figures for Derbyshire will seem much higher than they were.

-"It is important to stress that this doesn’t mean there has been a huge spike in cases across Derbyshire – just that two sets of known figures have been added together.
+"It is important to stress that this doesn't mean there has been a huge spike in cases across Derbyshire – just that 2 sets of known figures have been added together.

 "We are now analysing these newly-available figures to help us monitor the situation closely in line with our plans to manage any potential outbreaks.

 "We will be keeping a very close eye on any emerging trends of confirmed cases, as we are across every area in Derbyshire, and will take action if required in the future.